 Two-node vSAN deployments provide support to other topologies.
 This section describes common configurations.

-For more information on two-node configurations and detailed deployment considerations outside of network, see the official documentation.
+For more information about two-node configurations and detailed deployment considerations outside of network, see the vSAN core documentation.

 Running the Witness on Another Two-Node Cluster